 Art: Success and Stakeholders.
 Success is ephemeral, it is gifted to you by your stakeholders, and you have to earn the gift, but there is no way of knowing for sure if it will be granted.

 Prs: Effective Stakeholder Engagement for Project Success.
-Some practical insights into the actions that project managers must take to develop that reputation of credibility and competency through managing the relationship with senior stakeholders: influencing decisions, managing resistance to change, and providing a central support structure for stakeholder engagement practices.
+This presentation outlines some practical actions that project managers must take to develop a reputation of credibility and competency through managing the relationship with senior stakeholders by influencing decisions, managing resistance to change, and providing a central support structure for stakeholder engagement practices.
 Research conducted over many decades has found that projects will only succeed with the involvement of executives, and with the engagement and support of other important stakeholders.
 Project managers must understand who their stakeholders are and who is important, and work to build and maintain robust relationships with these stakeholders through effective communication.

 PP: The Paradox of Project Control in a Matrix Organisation.
 This paper explores the hypothesis that, within complex matrix organizations, the ‘zone’ between the strategic vision set by senior management and the projects created to fulfil it, is a highly complex and dynamic organism that's reaction to stimuli cannot be predicted.
 Succeeding in this environment needs a different management paradigm from that developed for management in traditional project industries.
 The characteristics of a complex matrix organization include: multiple/competing lines of authority, virtual and partial/part time teams, divergent objectives, and many competing levels and types of authority.
 This paper describes the paradigm shift in management thinking needed to succeed in managing projects across this ‘zone’.
 To succeed, managers need to combine vigilance and agility to identify and capitalize on unexpected gains and deal with unexpected problems.